Officer charged after video shows him kicking woman, dragging her across pavement while handcuffed

 When Rodriguez approached the car with his gun drawn, two women were in the front, along with a 7-year-old and a 3-year-old in the back seat.

-Marcella Marin-Ramos told investigators that her kids started screaming and yelling when they heard police yell “put your hands up,” according to a police report obtained by San Jose Inside.
+Marcella Marin-Ramos told investigators that her children started screaming and yelling when they heard police yell “put your hands up,” according to a police report obtained by San Jose Inside.

-“Driver, get the [expletive] out the car, get on your knees,” the cops yelled at her sister, who was later identified as 39-year-old Guadalupe Esperanza Marin, who complied with the officers’ orders.
+“Driver, get the [expletive] out the car, get on your knees,” the officers yelled at her sister, who was later identified as 39-year-old Guadalupe Esperanza Marin.
+Marin complied with the officers’ orders.

 Marin-Ramos placed her own hands in the air as she was instructed by another officer, while Rodriguez yelled at her sister to crawl, according to the police report.